Lombardoc4/secureLogin/README.md

-Read Me I dare you
+Read this and you'll know my password